Nuclear fusion–fission hybrid: Hybrid concepts

-Fusion–fission designs essentially replace the lithium blanket with a blanket of fission fuel, either natural uranium ore or even nuclear waste.
+Fusion–fission designs essentially replace the lithium blanket of a typical fusion design with a blanket of fission fuel, either natural uranium ore or even nuclear waste.
 The fusion neutrons have more than enough energy to cause fission in the 238U, as well as many of the other elements in the fuel, including some of the transuranic waste elements.
-The reaction can continue even when all of the 235U is burned off; the rate is controlled not by the neutrons from the fission events, but the neutrons being supplied by the fusion reactor.
+The reaction can continue even after all of the 235U is burned off; the rate is controlled not by the neutrons from the fission events, but by the neutrons being supplied by the fusion reactor.

 Fission occurs naturally because each event gives off more than one neutron capable of producing additional fission events.
-Fusion, at least in D-T fuel, gives off only a single neutron, and that neutron is not capable of producing more fusion events.
+Fusion, at least in D-T fuel, gives off only one neutron, and that neutron cannot produce more fusion events.
 When that neutron strikes fissile material in the blanket, one of two reactions may occur.
 In many cases, the kinetic energy of the neutron will cause one or two neutrons to be struck out of the nucleus without causing fission.
 These neutrons still have enough energy to cause other fission events.
-In other cases the neutron will be captured and cause fission, which will release two or three neutrons.
+In other cases, the neutron will be captured and cause fission, which will release two or three neutrons.
 This means that every fusion neutron in the fusion–fission design can result in anywhere between two and four neutrons in the fission fuel.

 This is a key concept in the hybrid concept, known as fission multiplication.
 For every fusion event, several fission events may occur, each of which gives off much more energy than the original fusion, about 11 times.
 This greatly increases the total power output of the reactor.
-This has been suggested as a way to produce practical fusion reactors in spite of the fact that no fusion reactor has yet reached break-even, by multiplying the power output using cheap fuel or waste.
-However, a number of studies have repeatedly demonstrated that this only becomes practical when the overall reactor is very large, 2 to 3 GWt, which makes it expensive to build.
+This has been suggested as a way to produce practical fusion reactors even though no fusion reactor has yet reached break-even, by multiplying the power output using cheap fuel or waste.
+However, many studies have repeatedly demonstrated that this only becomes practical when the overall reactor is very large, 2 to 3 GWt, which makes it expensive to build.

 These processes also have the side-effect of breeding 239Pu or 233U, which can be removed and used as fuel in conventional fission reactors.
 This leads to an alternate design where the primary purpose of the fusion–fission reactor is to reprocess waste into new fuel.
 Although far less economical than chemical reprocessing, this process also burns off some of the nastier elements instead of simply physically separating them out.
 This also has advantages for non-proliferation, as enrichment and reprocessing technologies are also associated with nuclear weapons production.
-However, the cost of the nuclear fuel produced is very high, and is unlikely to be able to compete with conventional sources.
+However, the cost of the nuclear fuel produced is very high and is unlikely to compete with conventional sources.